Non-archimedean SYZ fibrations via tropical contractions: Proof of Theorem 1.1

 and $\Sigma'=\Sigma, \Sigmav'=\Sigmav$, $\check{h}=\check{\varphi}, \tilde{\Sigma}'=\tilde{\Sigma}$.
 The special fiber is the union of four irreducible components $D_i:=\lc z_i=t=0 \rc$ $(i \in \lc 0, \cdots, 3 \rc)$.
 The inclusion $B^{\check{h}}_\nabla \subset \trop (X)$ and a tropical contraction $\delta \colon \trop (X) \to B^{\check{h}}_\nabla$ of \cite[Theorem 1.2]{Yam21} are shown in \cite[Example 5.16, Figure 5.1]{Yam21}.

 This example was studied in detail in Section 3 of the first version of \cite{MPS21}.
 They observed the following: The toric degeneration $\scX$ is a minimal dlt-model, and the essential skeleton coincides with $B^{\check{h}}_\nabla$.
-However, it is not a good minimal dlt-model since the irreducible components $D_i$ are not $\bQ$-Cartier.
+However, it is not a good\footnote{In general, we say that a dlt-model $\scX$ is \emph{good} if every irreducible component of $\scX_{k, \mathrm{red}}$ is $\bQ$-Cartier.} minimal dlt-model since the irreducible components $D_i$ are not $\bQ$-Cartier.
 Therefore, one can not simply associate the Berkovich retraction with the toric degeneration $\scX$.
 In order to make a good minimal dlt-model out of $\scX$, consider blowing it up along the irreducible components $D_i$ one after the other.
 For any permutation $(i, j, k, l)$ of $\lc 0, 1, 2, 3 \rc$, let $\scrX_{i, j, k}$ be the model obtained by blowing up $\scX$ along $D_i, D_j, D_k$ in this order.
 Then the model $\scrX_{i, j, k}$ is a minimal snc-model, and we can see from \cite[Theorem 6.1]{MR3946280} that the Berkovich retraction $\rho_{\scrX_{i, j, k}}$ associated with the model $\scrX_{i, j, k}$ is an affinoid torus fibration outside all the vertices of $B^{\check{h}}_\nabla$.
 Moreover, one can also show that the Berkovich retraction $\rho_{\scrX_{i, j, k}}$ is an affinoid torus fibration also around the vertex $v_l$ of $B^{\check{h}}_\nabla$ corresponding to the irreducible component $D_l$.
 For showing this, they use \cite[Theorem A]{MPS21} which is a generalization of \cite[Proposition 5.4]{MR3946280}.

 Pille-Schneider \cite{PS22} further showed that the composition of the tropicalization map with the tropical contraction $\delta$ coincides with the Berkovich retraction $\rho_{\scrX_{i, j, k}}$ around the vertex $v_l$, and proved \pref{th:main} in this case (and also in the higher-dimensional case, see \pref{rm:ps22}).